 2. Flexible Payment Options

 With changing times, more and more customers do not carry cash and prefer to have options while paying their restaurant bills.
-Your POS solution should have multiple payment options including credit card, debit cards, and also support virtual wallets like Apple Pay and Google Pay.
+Your POS solution should have multiple payment options including credit cards, debit cards, and also support virtual wallets like Apple Pay and Google Pay.
 It should allow you to manually edit items and modifiers in an order, cancel charges or carry out operations such as splitting or merging invoices between two people/tables.

 3. Real Time Reporting And Analytics